 The compiler first generates a public member variable to hold the SEQUENCE OF elements.
 The decision was made to make the variable public to make it easier to populate for encoding.
-The alternative was to use protected or private variables with get/set methods for setting or examining the values.
-It was felt that this approach would be too cumbersome for setting values in deeply nested constructed types.
+The alternative was to use protected or private

 Two constructors are generated: a default constructor and a constructor that takes a number of elements argument.
 The default constructor will set the elements variable to null.
 The second constructor will allocate space for the given number of elements.
 The recommended way to populate a variable of this type for encoding is to use the second form of the constructor to allocate the required number of elements and then directly set the element object values.
 For example, to populate the following construct: